AbhishekSingal/MCP101-Waste-Recognition-API/README.md

 - 🧰 **Modular Python API**
   Python scripts handle loading the model, predicting labels, and integrating with the hardware interface.

-- 🔄 **Integration-Ready**
+- 🔄 **Integration**
-  Can be plugged into robotic or mechanical systems for automatic sorting.
+- Can be directly used with arduino controlled system

 ---